Managing a Kubernetes Cluster Using Terraform

 Overview of Kubernetes

 Kubernetes has a client/server architecture.
 In a Kubernetes cluster, you will always find a master and worker(s).
 The master or the Kubernetes Control Plane acts as a controlling node.
-The master is made of multiple components like kube-scheduler, kube-apiserver, etcd, kube-controller-manager.
+The master comprises multiple components like kube-scheduler, kube-apiserver, etcd, kube-controller-manager.
 By default, a Kubernetes cluster has one master, but it is possible to set up a multi-master Kubernetes cluster.
 In both cases, a master controls worker nodes.

-A node, previously known as a minion, is a worker machine, usually a VM, but can also be a bare-metal machine.
+A node, previously known as a minion, is a worker machine, usually a VM, but it can also be a bare-metal machine.
 Each node comprises the required services used by the master to manage pods. e.g., Kubelet, the container runtime, and kube-proxy.

 Prerequisites